codegirls/materials/section/text_editor_tutorial.md

 The same does not apply for **plain text**.

 ```
 You can read this directly without decoding or translating it with a program.
 The test transfers the information directly to you.
 That's why we call it plain text
 ```
 Code is a way of transfering data in a certain format.
 Text, on the other hand, does not need a special format.

+## Let's start!

+Don't get confused with all the different text editors out there.
+Especially in the beginning it is not so much important which editor you use but more that you learn to code with one.
+Basically you can program with any text editor, be it the simpe __Notepad__, __Text Wrangler__, the developer favorite __Sublime Text__ or some licenced version like __Web Storm__.
+For now, we are going to work with __Sublime__.
+You can download it [here](http://www.sublimetext.com/2).